Anna Maria Marchocka

-Anna Maria Marchocka (June 25, 1603 – April 19, 1652), also known as Marianna Marchocka or Sister Teresa of Jesus, was a Catholic nun and writer during the Counter-Reformation.
+Anna Maria Marchocka, OCD (June 25, 1603 – April 19, 1652), born as Marianna Marchocka, religious name Teresa of Jesus, was a Discalced Carmelite nun and writer during the Counter-Reformation.
 Marchocka's spiritual autobiography is believed to be the first of its kind composed by a woman in Poland.

 Early life and education

-Marchocka was born on June 25, 1603 in southern Poland, near Nowy Sącz, which was a heavily Protestant area at the time of her birth.
+Marchocka was born on June 25, 1603, in southern Poland, near Nowy Sącz, which was a heavily Protestant area at the time of her birth.
 She was born into an aristocratic, politically active family, during the latter half of what some historians claim to be Poland's Golden Age.
 During this time, the Polish Parliament grew to check the king's power, territories were consolidated, religious diversity was tolerated, and more members of the aristocracy started pursuing university educations.